kttorres/experience/_pages/about.md

 These projects, combined with my academic background and hands-on experience, have shaped my expertise in **robotics**, **AI**, and **TinyML**, allowing me to contribute to innovative solutions in autonomous systems, prosthetics, and AI-driven technologies.

 ---
+## Future Goals

+I am deeply interested in continuing to push the boundaries of **TinyML** and **AI** in embedded systems.
+My future projects will focus on integrating machine learning into small, efficient devices for a variety of applications, from robotics to healthcare solutions.
+I am also committed to advancing the development of autonomous systems.

+---